juju/docs/src/en/reference-hook-tools.md

 juju-reboot
 ```

-The `--now` option can be passed to block hook execution. in this case the
+The `--now` option can be passed to block hook execution.
+In this case the
 `juju-reboot` command will hang until the unit agent stops the hook and
 re-queues it for the next run.
 This will allow you to create multi-step
 install hooks.